axmolengine/axmol/docs/CODING_STYLE.md

 Point p = {1, 2};
 ```

-In C++11, this syntax has been expanded for use with all other datatypes.
-The brace initialization form is called braced-init-list.
+Modern C++ expands this syntax to other data types.
+The brace initialization form is called a braced-init-list.
 Here are a few examples of its use.

 ```cpp
 // Vector takes lists of elements.